Rajiv Sethu picks up five more points in Asia Road Racing championship | Sports-Games

 - Thailand

-India's Rajiv Sethu finished 12th to secure five points, while his IDEMITSU Honda Racing India teammate Senthil Kumar ended up a spot lower to score three points in the second race of the AP250 class in the opening round of the FIM Asia Road Racing Championship here on Sunday.
+India's Rajiv Sethu finished 11th to secure five points, while his IDEMITSU Honda Racing India teammate Senthil Kumar ended at 13th spot to score three points in the second race of the AP250 class in the opening round of the FIM Asia Road Racing Championship here on Sunday.

 ''Today my entire focus was to maintain steady performance and grab more points for the team.
 I made a great start and overtook two riders.
 This round has helped us to test our strategies and make further improvements on the track.
 I am confident that in the next rounds, I will be able to push harder and secure positions in the top bunch,'' Sethu said after the race.